-In addition to this, Unusable Reserves increased by £25.817 million during the financial year.
-This increase was a mainly as a result of adjustments between accounting and funding basis under regulations.
+In addition to this, Unusable Reserves fell by £171.808 million during the financial year.
+The most significant movement was the Pensions Reserve movement of £146.036 million representing an increase in pension obligations resulting from actuarial losses arising from changes in financial assumptions, most notably inflation.
 Movements in Unusable Reserves have no immediate impact on the current resources available to the Council, but can illustrate potential long term underlying financial resourcing position.